youMetTem/LJvsHardSphereSimulationModel/README.md

 # Comparison of Lennard-Jones Potential and Hard-Sphere Models: Equilibrium Velocity Distributions and Thermal Properties
-The project extends my previous work, [Numerical Reconstruction of the Maxwell-Boltzmann Distribution via a 3D Monatomic Hard-Sphere Simulation](https://github.com/youMetTem/NumericalMBPDFreconSimulation), by replacing the hard-sphere interaction with Lennard-Jones potential.
+The project extends my previous work, [Numerical Reconstruction of the Maxwell-Boltzmann Distribution via a 3D Monatomic Hard-Sphere Simulation](https://github.com/youMetTem/NumericalMBPDFreconSimulation), by replacing the hard-sphere interaction with Lennard-Jones potential and utilize the Velocity Verlet Algorithm.
 Both model of hard-sphere and Lennard-Jones potential are compared by evaluating how well each reproduce the theoretical Maxwell-Boltzmann velocity distribution.

 Furthermore, to highlight the strengths and limitations of each motion model, this project also explores their thermal response to rapid temperature reduction (quenching).
-By visualizing 3D particle dynamics and observe how each model react as the temperature decreases.
+By visualizing 3D particle dynamics simulation and observe how each model react as the temperature decreases.

 <table>
   <tr>